stylerw/styler_praat_scripts/README.md

 These scripts were written on a Mac, for a Mac.
 You may need to change your paths from /Users/... to c:\\ or whatever silly things Windows makes you do.

+If you're just wanting to get started in scripting, start with [Demo Formant Script](https://github.com/stylerw/styler_praat_scripts/blob/master/demo_formant_script.praat).
+It's well-commented, and designed to be easy to use and adapt for other purposes.

+The rest of the scripts are custom built for a variety of different purposes.
+Enjoy!

 ## Where's the Nasality Script?

 Good question!
 Right now, it's still being actively developed, as nasality is a capricious and terrible mistress.
 If you'd like to try your luck with it, please contact Will and ask for the latest version.